 Audit Exemption in Singapore

 A private limited company is the most suitable form of business structure in Singapore.
 It provides benefits such as limited liability, tax savings, and simple compliance obligations.
-The Companies Act in Singapore has recently introduced the concept of “small company” that exempts private limited companies that fulfill certain criteria from the requirement of annual audit.
+The Companies Act in Singapore has recently introduced the concept of “small company” that exempts private limited companies that fulfill certain criteria from the requirement of the annual audit.
 This helps the company reduce its compliance costs as well as its overall regulatory burden.
 In this article we explain the private limited company audit requirements for Singapore.

 The following topics are covered: